ksy141/openmscg/README.md

 ## Notes of Updates & Changes

+**0.3.4**

+1. Allow environment variables OPENMSCG_MAXPAIRS to increase max_pairs in pair-list.
+2. Fixed a bug in UCG weight-function for computing local densities.

 **0.3.3**

-1. Fixed a bug in CGMAP for incorrect repeat times for sites
+1. Fixed a bug in CGMAP for incorrect repeat times for sites.

 **0.3.2**

-1. Fixed a bug in caching the bspline table
+1. Fixed a bug in caching the bspline table.
-2. Add the trial version of CLI CGED for EDCG modeling
+2. Add the trial version of CLI CGED for EDCG modeling.

 **0.3.0**